habitat-sh/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 ## Redirect Alert!

-Please Submit your feature request via the [Chef Ideas Portal](https://chef-software.ideas.aha.io/)
+Please submit your feature request via the [Chef Ideas Portal](https://chef-software.ideas.aha.io/)

 ## What is a feature request?